-Clinical trial in 1963 for 6-MP treatment vs. placebo for Acute Leukemia in 42 children.
-Pairs of children matched by remission status (1 = partial or 2 = complete) and randomized to 6-MP or placebo.
+This is from a clinical trial in 1963 for 6-MP treatment vs. placebo for Acute Leukemia in 42 children.
+Pairs of children matched by remission status at the time of treatment (1= partial or 2= complete) and randomized to 6-MP or placebo.
 Followed until relapse or end of study.
-All of the placebo group relapsed, but some of the 6-MP group were censored.
+All of the placebo group relapsed, but some of the 6-MP group were censored (which means they were still in remission).